dockeredcom/debian-stretch/README.md

 # Support

 This image is supported and maintained by Asynchrone.
 If you have any problems, bugs or questions, please contact info@asynchrone.com.
 Asynchrone will provide the best support possible.
 However, as this is a free and open source image, Asynchrone cannot guarantee any timing, nor solution.
 If you want a higher level of support, you may want to consider a paid support option.
 Contact yves.vindevogel@asynchrone.com for paid support questions.

+# TODO

+- Update the sources.list.d with a file specific to OVH.
+Before I put a file, I want to see how OVH configures their Debian servers.